andyweb21/nuxt-static-boilerplate/README.md

 - Offers you powerful built-in solutions such as `lazy-loading`, `font-preloading`, `global data`, `SEO` etc. 💪
 - Supports modern workflow and build tools like `prettier`, `eslint`, `stylelint` etc. ⚙️
 - Helps you `organize` files and folders with an updated structure 📁
-- Comes with integrated `TailwindCSS` framework 👨‍🔬
+- Comes with integrated `Nevo` framework

 ## Quick Start